someguy171/welcome/guide.md

 ## Drivers

-In basic terms, drivers are programs that allow your devices to work properly and effectively with Windows 10 and your programs/games.
+In basic terms, **drivers** are programs that allow your devices to work properly and effectively with Windows 10 and your programs/games.
 They are essential, especially if you want your PC to run new games well.

-For gamers, the most important driver is your GPU driver, or Graphics Drivers.
+For gamers, the most important driver is your GPU driver, or **Graphics Drivers**.

-1. Open Nvidia Experience.
+1. Open **Nvidia Experience**.
 2. Navigate to the `DRIVERS` tab.
 3. Select `DOWNLOAD`.
 4. Once it has downloaded, select `EXPRESS INSTALLATION`.